 Today is a free day for you to explore independently.
 There’s plenty to see and do in Mumbai, maybe go in search of wildlife at the Sanjay Gandhi National Park - home to leopards, cobras and more, or feed the holy cows at Bombay Panjrapole trust.
 You can also take a scenic horse and buggy ride along Marine Drive towards Chowpatty Beach.

 Overnight: Mumbai | Breakfast

 Morning is at leisure.
-Later transfer to Mumbai airport for your onward fight.
+Later ghotel check out and transfer to Mumbai Airport for your onward fight.

 Need a flight to or from Delhi?

 Flights can be arranged upon request, from Delhi to Mumbai, one way or return - please contact us for further details.

 Prices & Dates

 Prices shown are per person when there are 2 persons sharing a room, based on a travelling party of at least 2 adults.
 The 'Solo Room' price is applicable when a single room is required.
 If travelling solo, an additional ‘1-person’ supplement will apply.Read More